pulumi/examples/aws-ts-netlify-cms-and-oauth/cms/README.md

 ## Infrastructure

 The infrastructure folder contain Pulumi code of deploying this CMS app onto the AWS S3, speeding up using AWS CloudFront, and certificate creation using AWS Certificate Manager.
 The general idea is deploy the CMS application as a static website onto the AWS.
-We already have a [Pulumi's static website creation example](https://github.com/pulumi/examples/tree/master/aws-ts-static-website) with explaination provided.
+We already have a [Pulumi's static website creation example](https://github.com/pulumi/examples/tree/master/aws-ts-static-website) with explanation provided.

 The infrastructure takes three argument: pathToWebsiteContents,targetDomain, certificateArn.
 - pathToWebsiteContents